clungzta/rsync_ros/README.md

 #rsync_ros
 ##Overview
 This package brings Rsync functionality to the ROS.
 With the intent of bringing file transfer (move, copy) and syncronisation operations in the form of an [actionlib](http://wiki.ros.org/actionlib) API.
-This API makes it convenient and more introspective to transfer a file from one machine to another using ROS.
+This API makes it convenient and to transfer a file from one machine to another using ROS, progress from the transfer is provided as action feedback.

 server_node.py is an ActionServer.
-The node calls Rsync through [subprocess Popen](https://docs.python.org/2/library/subprocess.html#popen-constructor) when it receives a ROS action goal.
-The action Server parses the current transfer percentage and data throughput from stdout, publishing the data as action feedback, returning a flag result upon completion of the transfer.
+The node calls Rsync as a subprocess when it receives a ROS action goal.
+The node parses the current transfer percentage and data throughput from stdout and publishes the parsed data as action feedback.
+Once the transfer has completed the node returns a `sync_success` action result.

 ##Potential Use Cases
 An RsyncAction goal could be sent when a robot has reached a certain state (e.g. using [smach](http://wiki.ros.org/smach)) or when a sensor threshold has been reached.
 A a file (e.g. a logfile, map, image snapshot or bagfile) could be then transferred to a remote fileserver for storage.